-It is the responsibility of Executive Deans/Heads of Department to ensure that the individuals who are appointed as Casual Workers are suitably qualified for the duties involved.
+It is the responsibility of Executive Deans/Heads of Department to ensure that the individuals who are appointed as casual workers are suitably qualified for the duties involved.

 For Casual Workers, no “mutuality of obligation” should be established in relation to the work they are asked to do (no mutuality of obligation exists if, after the initial offer, the University is not obliged to offer further work and the worker is not obliged to accept any work offered).
 This will ensure that no employment relationship exists between the University and the worker.
 However, where a worker regularly works for the University on new or “rolling contracts”, an employment relationship can become established.
 No appointment letters should be issued without prior consultation with Human Resources.

-Where casual workers are engaged for part-time hours, the maximum possible period of engagement is the period of time it would take them to have worked the equivalent of 12 weeks full time work (i.e. 438 hours), or 12 months, whichever is the shorter.
-Please see the notes for completion of Form CW1 (Engagement of Casual Workers) to see how to calculate this for part-time workers.
+Part-time casual workers Where casual workers are engaged for part-time hours, the maximum possible period of engagement is the period of time it would take them to have worked the equivalent of 12 weeks full time work (i.e. 438 hours), or 12 months, whichever is the shorter.
+Please see the notes for completion of Form CWB (Engagement of Casual Workers) to see how to calculate this for part-time workers.
 In practice, the actual period required for the work to be done may be much shorter than the maximum period allowed, and the shortest realistic period for the engagement should always be selected.

 No casual worker, whether full time or part-time can work for more than 12 consecutive weeks.
 So, even when the period of engagement for a part-time worker is in excess of this, there must always be a break, of at least 7 days in which they do no work and no payment is made, at least every twelve weeks.
-See the notes accompanying Form CW1 for examples.
+See the notes accompanying Form CWB for examples.

 Casual Workers are engaged on an occasional or casual basis and are not regularly employed by the university, (including specialist/guest lecturers and various ad-hoc work as required).
 They are paid an hourly rate and are only paid for the hours actually worked.
 The hourly rate includes an entitlement to paid holiday (see below).

 Casual Workers are entitled, pro-rata, to 5.6 weeks (28 days) paid holiday each year.
 They are required to take their holiday on days when they are not scheduled to teach or undertake other work.
 For convenience, proportionate holiday pay, for each period worked, will be paid with salary.
 This method of payment means that holiday pay will be paid in advance and no further payment will be due at the time when holiday is taken or for payment in lieu.
 For these staff holiday pay represents 10.7692% of the basic hourly rate of pay.
 Please bear in mind that in assessing a rate the holiday pay should be considered as an additional entitlement over and above the normal rate for the job.

 Completed personalised weekly timesheets (PWT) should be sent to the payroll team in HR to allow processing for payment.
 The monthly deadline for submitting PWTs is 5.00 pm on the 7th of the month; this will ensure payments can be processed for payment into bank accounts on 20th of the month.
-All payments are paid monthly, and all PWTS submitted for work done in one month will be paid in the following month.
-Payment cannot take place unless a properly completed Form CW1, which includes the ‘right to work’ check was received into the HR office BEFORE the work was carried out.
+All payments are paid monthly, and all PWTS submitted for work done in one month are paid the following month.
+Payment cannot take place unless a properly completed Form CWB, was received into the HR office BEFORE the work was carried out.
 Individuals will not be paid if this has not happened.
 Please submit PWTs promptly and to the deadline given above.
 If casual workers have completed work with us they have a right to expect prompt payment, but PWTs submitted to us after the deadline will have to wait until the following month.
 We are unable to make rapid payments simply because forms have not arrived into Payroll on time.

 Statutory redundancy payments are payable to employees who have worked for more than two continuous years and the amounts due are based on service and weekly pay.
 The number of years’ service is calculated in whole (completed) years and entitlement is calculated for each completed year within age groupings.
 Please see Appendix 7 – Statutory Redundancy Pay Calculation Table.
 You are advised to take account of these payments in your budget if you continue to engage a casual worker who has accrued more than two years’ service with the University.

 All network user accounts will be generated through entry of new appointments onto the HR system.
-Once HR knows that a new member of staff is starting (i.e. on receipt of a correctly completed Form CW1 or CW3 and successful ‘right to work’ check) their details will be put on to the HR/Payroll System which will trigger the creation of a network user account, details of which will be given to the individual and/or their manager if this has been indicated on the form.
+Once HR knows that a new casual worker is starting (i.e. on receipt of a correctly completed Form CWB and a successful ‘right to work’ check) their details will be put on to the HR/Payroll System which will trigger the creation of a network user account, details of which will be given to the individual and/or their manager if this has been requested on the form.
 Updated June 2016Human Resources